lapalme/pyrealb/README.md

     * `Dependent.py` : subclass of *Constituent* for creating complex phrases using dependencies
     * `Terminal.py` : subclass of *Constituent* for creating a single unit (most often a single word)
     * `util.py`  : some useful functions
-    * `Warning.py` : function to generate warnings in case of erroneous specifications using *pyRealB* itself
+    * `Warning.py` : function to generate warnings in case of erroneous specifications using *pyrealb* itself
     * [`data`](./src/pyrealb/data):
         * `lexicon-en.json` : English lexicon (33,932 entries) in json format
         * `rule-en.js` : English conjugation and declension tables